gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/DeprecatedOptions_v2.md

 * the auto-exposed projection `our.Service.Proj.texts`
   which is a composition target of `our.Service.Proj:texts`

-For the following sub sections (and in general), is is important to understand that you can define all auto-exposed entities yourself (well, they are not _auto_-exposed anymore)
+For the following subsections (and in general), it is important to understand that you can define all auto-exposed entities yourself (well, they are not _auto_-exposed anymore)
 _without_ any difference in the compiled model